 Doing Business in Greece

-Some of Greece’s problems predate its recent economic turmoil, however.
+Expats doing business in Greece will find themselves in a challenging economic environment.
 A complicated and inefficient bureaucracy, and a lack of access to regulatory information makes it quite difficult for expats and locals alike to start a business in Greece.

-While many Greeks do speak English, having a working grasp of the Greek language or going into business with a first language speaker are often essential for a successful business.
+While many Greeks do speak English, having a working grasp of the Greek language or going into business with a first-language speaker are often essential for a successful business.